• Skip to primary navigation

 Instructions

-• Add butter, sugar, vanilla extract and salt into a medium bowl.
-Beat with a hand held electric beater, for about 2 minutes, until smooth and creamy.
+• Make vanilla dough.
+Add the butter, sugar, vanilla, and salt to a medium bowl.
+Beat with a handheld electric mixer for about 2 minutes, until smooth and creamy.
+Add the flour and mix on low speed, gradually increasing to medium, until the dough comes together and looks slightly sticky.
+Do not overmix.

-• Roll - Shape vanilla dough into a rectangular disc and roll between two pieces of parchment paper to ¼-inch thickness.
-Similarly, roll chocolate dough separately to ¼-inch thickness.
+• Roll.
+Shape the vanilla dough into a rectangular disc and roll it between two sheets of parchment paper to about โ…›-inch thickness.
+Repeat the same process with the chocolate dough.

 Notes